Major League Baseball tie-breaking procedures: Determining team designations

 If at any given step some, but not all, teams remain tied, then those teams that are still tied revert to Step 1.

 Beginning in 2022, the rules are changed using 5 step tiebreaking procedure for multi-way ties without using team designation: If three teams do not all have identical records against one another, and Team X has a better record against all other teams, then Team X is the qualifier.
 If two or more teams have identical records against one another and each has a better record against the third or fourth team(s), then these two teams follow the two-club tiebreaker rules to determine the qualifier.
 Otherwise, they are ranked by their overall winning percentage against one another, and the club with the highest overall winning percentage is the qualifier.
 If two of the clubs have identical winning percentages in this scenario, then they would follow the two-club tiebreaker procedure.

 If all teams have identical records against one another, then the team with the best intradivision record and intraconference (see below) is the qualifier.

 Note: Division tiebreakers must be settled first in any scenario.

+History

+During the 2024 season, Hurricane Helene postponed two games from a late September Braves/Mets series.
+With no other common off-days, these games were rescheduled for Monday, September 30, one day after the regular season was scheduled to end.
+Major League Baseball announced the games would not be played if the games did not have playoff implications.
+However, these games did have playoff implications, resulting in this doubleheader becoming a pseudo-tiebreaker.
+If either the Mets or the Braves won both games, that team would advance to the Wild Card Series along with the Diamondbacks.
+If the games were split, both the Braves and the Mets would make the playoffs.
+The Mets and Braves split the games, resulting in both teams advancing to the playoffs.

+Statistical tie-breaks

+The following lists the statistics used to break tie-breaks.
+The team winning the tie-break is bolded. ꬸ indicates the team losing the tie-break missed the postseason.